 For additional information on how the City is working to combat community violence, please read the Toronto City Council adopts steps to immediate address gun violence and the City of Toronto applies for federal grant to fund programs to curb gun violence news releases.

-As part of the National Crime Prevention Community Healing Project, the City of Toronto will engage 11 Torontonians as part of the second term of the Community Healing Project Advisory (“CHPA”).
+As part of the National Crime Prevention Community Healing Project, the City of Toronto has engaged 11 Torontonians as part of the second term of the Community Healing Project Advisory (“CHPA”).
 The purpose of the CHPA is to guide and inform the Community Healing Project and formulate next steps.
 Over the course of their term, advisory members will work together to provide oversight and monitoring and evaluation to guide and support sustainability planning and project implementation.
-The CHPA will be supported by City of Toronto and project staff in their function.
+The CHPA is be supported by City of Toronto and project staff in their function.

-Through ongoing engagement with the Community Healing Project, the CHPA will:
+Through ongoing engagement with the Community Healing Project, the CHPA:

 The membership of the CHPA will consist of 11 Torontonians with diverse lived and work experience.
 In selecting members for the advisory, consideration will be given to ensure representation from: